eske4/RunningRouteGeneratorClient/README.md

   <img src="https://github.com/eske4/RunningRouteGeneratorClient/blob/main/Images/NavigationPage/NaviMap.jpg" width="200" />
 </div>

+This page guides users through the route with audio cues, directional arrows, information about upcoming points of interest, a pause button, a progression line, and a menu for route editing and navigation home.

 ### Afterrun Page

 <div align="center">
   <img src="https://github.com/eske4/RunningRouteGeneratorClient/blob/main/Images/AfterRunPage/AfterRun.jpg" width="200" />
 </div>

+After completing the route, this page displays statistics such as speed, distance, and points of interest passed.
+Users can also rate the route, and the rating is sent to a database used by the explore mode for recommendations.

 ### Route history page

 <div align="center">
   <img src="https://github.com/eske4/RunningRouteGeneratorClient/blob/main/Images/HistoryPage/HistoryPic.jpg" width="200" />
 </div>

+Accessed through the main menu, this page allows users to run a previously generated route and view their ratings for those routes.

 ## Setup
 ### Prerequisites